javi-carrera/Indra-RL-Lab/docs/index.rst

 .. only:: html

-   :doc:`GETTING_STARTED/prerequisites` Unity, Docker, and ROS.
+   :doc:`GETTING_STARTED/prerequisites` Unity, Docker, VS Code and optionally Windows X Server.

-   :doc:`GETTING_STARTED/installation` Unity, Docker, and ROS.
+   :doc:`GETTING_STARTED/installation`.

-   :doc:`GETTING_STARTED/deployment` implementation of .
+   :doc:`GETTING_STARTED/deployment` that  involves launching and communicating with the Unity simulation.

    :doc:`GETTING_STARTED/training`: Overview of how to train the RL agents, including modifying configurations, adding custom models, and running training.

-   :doc:`GETTING_STARTED/testing`
+   :doc:`GETTING_STARTED/testing`: How to use the

    :doc:`GETTING_STARTED/wandb`: Weights & Biases Logging